unthingable/monster-jam/docs/README.md

 * **PERFORM (hold)**: change current MIDI channel, scale

 The button grid is bottom-focused.
 Note mode will push the grid up.
 When using note pages, the first note in the page will be the bottom-most visible note on the grid.

+### Quick clip selector

+Hold **STEP** to see the clip matrix.
+Currently selected clip will be bright WHITE.
+Press any other clip to focus the step sequencer on it.

 ### Scene buttons